w3ref/jigsaw-site/source/docs/compiling-assets.md

     <div class="ellipsis">...</div>
 </div>

-Mix looks for each asset type _(like Sass, Less, or Coffeescript)_ in a subdirectory named after that asset type.
+Mix looks for each asset type _(like CSS, JS, Sass, Less, etc.)_ in a subdirectory named after that asset type.
 We recommend following this convention to avoid additional configuration.

 By default, once Webpack compiles your assets, they will be placed in their corresponding subdirectories in `/source/assets/build`: